 Yes, of course, those injunctions don’t always work.
 If you fear for your safety, always call the police.
 That may be the jolt they really need.
 From experience, I can tell you it does.

 Your safety is paramount.
-Let them nurse their hurt feelings while explaining their crazy ways to the cops.
+Let your ex nurse their hurt feelings while explaining their crazy ways to the cops.
 You are not responsible for their actions; they are.
-If they choose to act like a stalker, let the law treat them like one.
+If your ex chooses to act like a stalker, let the law treat them like one.